-Regular wood furniture cleaning is essential - even if you're flawless in the weekly dusting routine department.
+Regular wood furniture cleaning is essential - even if you're flawless in the weekly dusting department.
+Dirt and grime tend to build up on wood furniture over time, ever so slyly circumventing the dusting process.

 Avoid silicone finishes because they are hard to remove and can build up over time.
 They also show smudges more.
 Laminates, varnishes, and sealed wood surfaces do not need polishing.
 Just wipe them off with a damp cloth.